dotnet/corert/Documentation/using-corert/rd-xml-format.md

 </Directives>
 ```

-All types in the assembly require adding `Dynamic` attribute with value `Required All`. *NOTE*: This is only available options for this attribute.
+All types in the assembly require adding `Dynamic` attribute with value `Required All`. *NOTE*: This is the only available value for this attribute.
 ```
 <Directives xmlns="http://schemas.microsoft.com/netfx/2013/01/metadata">
   <Application>